Vairn/Discworld-Novelette/Occupational_Hazard.md

 "I was approached by entities who value procedural correctness.
 They explained that certain... administrative irregularities... were threatening the stability of the universal system.
 They required someone with access to mortality data and the technical skills necessary to correct these errors."

-"You mean someone who could murder people and make it look like natural causes," Cheery said bluntly.
+"You mean someone who could murder people and make it look like natural causes," Detritus said, his voice carrying the sort of blunt honesty that came from someone who had never seen any point in polite euphemisms.

 "I prefer to think of it as quality control.
 The universe operates according to specific parameters.
 When those parameters are violated, adjustments must be made."